 What is school for and, who decides?

 Constantly examining these questions, I have developed a teaching practice that is primarily concerned with developing creative and intellectual independence in all students.
 I believe the arts play an essential role in the cultivation of young minds.
+My background includes VTS, TAB as well as experience working in classrooms with all ages.
 Whether we are dancing, writing, painting or drawing, my classes emphasize critical thinking and problem solving in order to prepare students to be thoughtful citizens and bold change makers.
 School should be a place where students learn to read the world and learn to think critically.
 School is a place to develop strategies, competencies and languages that are critical for operating autonomously in the world.
 All students should be afforded learning opportunities that allow them to construct meaning.
 All rules, contracts and agreements are based in a sincere mutual respect between teacher and student.

 My teaching is about creating time and space for students to learn from their own questions and explore their own imaginations.
 I believe children must be surrounded by books, words, lyrics, poems and stories in order to understand the power of the written word.
 I believe children must build and create daily in order to better know and express their own imagination.
 I want all students to feel proud of the work they make.
 I have developed many classroom management tools to provide for calm and focused environments in which students can explore creative projects across disciplines.